ibm-cloud-docs/dl/faqs.md

 {:faq}
 {: support}

-You can connect the classic infrastructure and VPC with classic peering as described in (/docs/vpc-on-classic-network?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).
+You can connect the classic infrastructure and VPC with classic peering as described in [Setting up access to your Classic Infrastructure from VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).

 Classic access features of VPC are an option at VPC setup and can only be enabled at the initial VPC creation.
 For more information, see [Creating and managing network resources in VPC](/docs/vpc-on-classic?topic=vpc-on-classic-creating-and-managing-network-resources-in-vpc).